Call (602) 833-1110 for Experienced Representation!

 Arizona has specific laws regarding helmets:

-- Arizona Helmet Law: In Arizona, riders under 18 must wear a helmet, but those over 18 are not required to.
+- Arizona Helmet Law: In Arizona, riders under 18 are required to wear a helmet, but those over 18 are not.
 However, wearing a helmet is strongly recommended for all riders due to the protection it offers.

 Impact on Claims: